paraggems1/Heroku_Demos-salary-prediction/README.md

 *Instructions:
 # Project Name
-This project is a part of the Ml prediction and deployment on Heroku Platform.
+This project is a part of the ML prediction and deployment on Heroku Platform.

 #### -- Project Status: public